 • Has had allergic reactions to penicillin or other antibiotics (except for a history of severe reactions to neomycin or streptomycin).

-Vaccines are also safe for premature infants.
+Talk to your doctor about which vaccines are also safe for premature infants.

 Certain vaccines are safe during pregnancy.
 But some vaccines are not given during pregnancy.
 Ask your doctor which vaccines you need before you get pregnant and during pregnancy.